Bayern Slip Up Again As Augsburg Grab Last-gasp Leveller - UrduPoint

 After a host of missed chances, former Arsenal winger Gnabry threaded the needle in the 49th minute to put Bayern 2-1 ahead.

-But a strong, bullying run in injury time by Sergio Cordova on the wing set up Finnbogason, who finished past Manuel Neuer to earn a point for Augsburg, and put another early dent in Bayern's title defence.
+But a bullying run in injury time by Sergio Cordova set up Alfred Finnbogason, who finished past Manuel Neuer to earn a point for Augsburg, and put another early dent in Bayern's title defence.

 Thomas Mueller missed two chances after coming on as a late substitute after a week of controversy over the fact he has not started a game since September.